-What a great week we had at the AACE (American Association for Code Enforcement) Annual Conference outside Denver.
-Thanks to all the Code Officers and the AACE Board for making us feel so welcome.
-We even had a little snow on one of the days to make for beautiful white landscape around the Broomfield area.
+We had a great week at the AACE Annual Conference outside Denver, thanks to all the Code Officers and the AACE Board for making us feel so welcome.
+We even had a little snow on one of the days to make for the beautiful white landscape around the Broomfield area.

 Again, it was a great week at AACE, where we learned a lot from talking with all of the folks involved.
 We hope to see you all again next year!